Youtaite-Network/youtaite-network-client/index.md

 ## Summary

+Find the deployed website at [youtaite-network.netlify.app/](https://youtaite-network.netlify.app/).

 This is a project focused on a community of Youtube content creators who often collaborate with each other.
 I wanted to show how different collaborations are connected to each other through people - for example, if I am in two different collabs, those two collabs are connected through me.
 I hope to show the existence of different corners within the community, where groups of people collaborate with each other more often than with someone outside of their corner.
 I have a lot of other ideas for creatively displaying the data (once I have enough of it), such as organizing by the "strength" of a connection, restricting time ranges, and identifying closely-related clusters and "representative" collaborations of those clusters.
-The frontend website is written in React.
-The data visualization is created using d3.
+The frontend website is written in [React.js](https://reactjs.org/), with [D3.js](https://d3js.org/) for the data visualization.
 The backend API is written in Ruby on Rails.

 ## Home page and data visualization